CSD-FOSS-Team/genume/scripts/PROTOCOL.md

     - Creates a new subcategory or switches to an already existing one.
 All following commands will refer to the new subcategory until a new subcat command.
     - `SUBCAT` the command name.
     - `[BAS|ADV]` is an optional enum.
 It is either `BAS` for **basic** or information or `ADV` for **advanced** information.
 It has no effect if the category already exists.
     - `path` is the path of the subcategory to switch to.
 Two subcategories must be seperated by a dot and should only contain alphanumeric and underscores.
-Paths starting with dot (.) are interpreted as relative paths.
+Paths starting with dot (.) are interpreted as relative to the current path.
 An empty path is interpreted as the master/root category.

 #### Notes